chunkyguy/chunkyguy.github.io/_posts/2026-02-13-lets-make-a-react-native-host-component.md

 published: true
 ---

-They say if you really wanna know how React Native works make a host component.
+They say if you really wanna know how React Native works then make a host component.
 So that is the task for the day.

 ![meme](/assets/2026-02-13-lets-make-a-react-native-host-component/meme.jpg)